Acme Logo

 Acme Logo History

 Founded in the late 19th century by two emigrants, the Acme Tea Company has established a fairly strong position in its small niche in the eastern United States.
-This was facilitated by an association with other emigrant business people in 1917 at American Stores (ASCO).
+This was facilitated by an association with other emigrant businesspeople in 1917 at American Stores (ASCO).
 The stores got their current name in 1937 when it was decided to expand the range of goods, becoming markets.
-For new outlets, the name of the largest of the five companies of the association was chosen.
+For new outlets, the name of the largest of the association’s five companies was chosen.

-The logo of the markets was not developed immediately but some time after the opening of the first self-service stores.
+The market’s logo was not developed immediately, but rather some time after the opening of the first self-service stores.
 The visual sign changed as the network evolved and expanded.
 There are four updates in total.

 What is Acme?